compu-global-hyper-meganet/gatsby-blog/src/pages/2018-10-04-experimenting-with-mob-programming/index.md

 - Shared ownership - Less individual stress and pressure because the team is equally responsible for delivering
 - No significant slowdown in output - Whilst in theory one person typing is slower than 5, other efficiencies can be realised, such as: no merge conflicts, no dependencies on development in serial, no configuration inconsistencies

-## Potential worries
+## Potential concerns

-The process when outlines was quite a long way from our standard day to day process.
-There were some initial worries, typical questions might include:
+The Mob Programming process is quite a long way from our standard day to day development practices.
+There were some initial worries, typical concerns include:

 > "Can we actually get anything done?"